Traveling to London with kids can be so much fun with so many family attractions. Here we share our pick of the best

 But we compensated by taking the kids to see a show at Leicester Square Theatre, taking some extra time to enjoy the Borough Market, and exploring some of the indoor London attractions for kids, such as the London Sealife Aquarium and the London Transport Museum.

-Here we highlight ten fun things to do in London with kids.
+Here we highlight what to do in London with kids.

 Hop On-Hop Off Open Top Bus Tour